 What does science say about the risks?

-E-cigarettes and other forms of vaping products are relatively new so the research has just started.
-The current understanding is many contain heavy metals like lead, flavorings linked to lung disease, and have small particles that can be inhaled deep into the lungs and other cancer-causing chemicals.
+Many contain heavy metals like lead, flavorings linked to lung disease, small particles that can be inhaled deep into the lungs, and other cancer-causing chemicals.

 Even being near someone using an e-cigarette can expose you to the aerosol and chemicals in it.
 This is similar to secondhand smoke from regular cigarettes.